kristerhedfors/touchfs/README.md

   - Plugin system for custom content generation strategies
 - **Context Awareness**: Each file operation considers its position in the filesystem hierarchy, enabling sophisticated inheritance of prompts, models, and generation behavior

+## 🔄 Content Generation

+LLMFS uses a safe and predictable content generation strategy:

+1. **Generation Trigger**: Content is only generated when:
+   - A file is marked with the `generate_content` extended attribute (xattr)
+   - AND the file is empty (0 bytes)
+   - This happens during size calculation (stat) operations

+2. **Safety First**: This approach ensures:
+   - No accidental overwrites of existing content
+   - Predictable generation behavior
+   - Clear separation between marked and unmarked files

+3. **File Marking Methods**:
+   - Initial filesystem generation: All created files are automatically marked
+   - New files: Must be explicitly marked using the touch command
+   - Manual marking: Can use setfattr to mark existing files

 ## 🚀 Getting Started

 ### Installation